 Next, document the scene of the accident.
 If you have access to a cellphone camera, take pictures of the vehicles, the road, and any debris at the scene.
 Also, be sure to photograph any injuries you received.

 Do not forget to call 9-1-1.
 EMTs can help treat any injuries at the scene and take you to the hospital if you need further care.
 The police can also document what happened, making a report of who saw the crash, and who was involved in the accident.
 While a police report will not determine fault, it could provide valuable information you need to help establish responsibility.

 If You Were a Passenger Injured in a Motorcycle Crash in Florida, Call our Miami Motorcycle Accident Attorney for a Free Consultation

 If you suffered an injury as a passenger in a motorcycle accident on the A1A or another main road in Florida, you have rights and legal options.
 Whether the accident involved a single motorcycle or multiple vehicles, you have the right to be compensated for the harm and damages you endured.
-Whether you file immediately or sue a year after a motorcycle accident, Prosper Shaked is an experienced Miami personal injury lawyer who has spent years vigorously fighting for people hurt in accidents across Florida.
+Whether you file immediately or sue a year after a motorcycle accident, Prosper Shaked is an experienced personal injury lawyer who has spent years vigorously fighting for people hurt in accidents across Florida.
 Our office will evaluate your case and work to negotiate with the various insurance providers or prepare your case for trial.
 We have the knowledge, resources, and access to expert witnesses necessary to develop a strong claim on your behalf.
-Call The Law Offices of Prosper Shaked at (305) 694-2676 to schedule a free, confidential appointment.
+Call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 to schedule a free, confidential appointment.